Monkfish, the Poor Man's Lobster

 As far as fish go, it’s possible that monkfish is the ugliest ever to swim in the Atlantic.
 BUT it’s also delicious, sustainable, and was one of Julia Child’s most favorite fish.
 And really, who can argue with Julia on anything?!
 In 1980, with the launch of her latest cookbook Julia Child wrote, “Monkfish is a good resource in these days of inflation and scarcity.
 What you buy is thick, firm, snowy-white fillets, chunky things you halve or cut into steaks.
 Monkfish is a cook's delight because it's so adaptable; its firm texture suits it to dishes like bouillabaisse, and its mild flavor can be stepped up with marinades and sauce."
 Noted occasionally as being the “poor man’s lobster”.
 It’s a firm fish, usually cut as loins or medallions and is easy to prepare.
 Many things have changed since 1980, but not the quality of this fish!

 In addition to Julia’s ringing endorsement, fun facts about monkfish abound.
 They travel by slowly swimming or by using the sturdy base of their pectoral fins to walk.
 They are described as being “tadpole-like in appearance, with a body that is mostly a broad head with a large mouth and a narrow, tapering body.”
 Or, put another way, UGLY.
-Regardless of their looks, they are tasty and not subject to any overfishing, which makes them a great sustainable protein option.
+Regardless of their looks, they are tasty and not subject to any overfishing, which makes them a great sustainable protein option and more affordable lobster substitute.
 Not to mention, while it’s their tails that are eaten, their heads can be used as bait by lobster fishermen, so the entire fish is put to use.

 So, from all of our partners and the fishermen we buy from, thank you!
 And from us to Julia, thank you for being a champion of this tasty but ugly fish!
 Buy monkfish, here.